pvmlibs/flexid/README.md

 scenarios (e.g. small group of workers in burst mode and large group of processes with one time generation) and still have unique guarantees, assuming only the same number of groups bits and different bits in that group between IDs.

-Timestep can vary between 1-268435456 ns, so (1 - ~268 ms), although with using microtime() resolution is up to 1000ns, so it won't make sense using less than 10 bits of metadata.
+Timestep can vary between 1-268435456 ns, (max ~268 ms), although with using microtime() resolution is up to 1000ns, so it won't make sense using less than 10 bits of metadata.
 Constant ID range and small biggest timestep allow for reconfiguration even when generators are already used in production - in other ID generation solutions usually once setup, you need to stick to initial configuration.